PopovEvgeniy/blackice/readme.txt

   Complex file cryptography tool (both encryption and decryption) by Popov Evgeniy Alekseyevich

-                          Version 1.7.7
+                          Version 1.7.9

 System requirement

 1 megabyte of free RAM.
 72 kilobytes free space on storage media.
-Operating system: Unix (Any Unix like system) or Windows (Windows 2000 or higher)
+Operating system: Unix (Any Unix like system) or Windows (Windows NT 4.0 or higher)

 Program description